A Gest of Robyn Hode: Historical analysis

-External evidence

 Political and military events

-It was not until 2013 that Joseph Taylor, aware of Ikegami's linguistic analysis, examined Gest as a northern text in the historical regional context of northern England.
+In 2013, Joseph Taylor, aware of Ikegami's linguistic analysis, examined Gest as a northern text in the historical regional context of northern England.
 Northeast England has a history of political, cultural, and military separateness from southern England since the Heptarchy, when it was the Kingdom of Northumbria, which was later invaded and settled by the Vikings as the Kingdom of Jorvik.
 After the Norman Conquest, the Earl of Northumbria and the prince-bishops of the County Palatine of Durham were given political and military power second only to the King in London.
 The strategic geographic location of the northern counties was formally recognized in 1249 under a treaty which established the Scottish Marches as a buffer zone between Scotland and England.
 Each of the six Marches (three English and three Scottish) were controlled by their own Wardens.
 Many of the English East Wardens were appointed from powerful regional families, such as the Percies, the Nevilles, and the Cliffords.
 The border conflicts meant money and power to these regional families.
 As "kings in the North", they maintained private armies to control, as well as defend, England's border.
 The intermittent wars with Scotland also provided political leverage with the King in London, who fully realized that only the northern magnates could mobilize the necessary troops against Scotland — or against London.

 This sense of separateness is reflected in the Gest in the way London is portrayed as the power base for the villainous Abbot of St Mary's and Sheriff of Nottingham (see here).

 Parliament's rise in importance during the 14th century also provided the Northern magnates with a legitimate means to restrict royal power within their counties.

-Abrupt climate change

-The 14th and 15th centuries were made even more turbulent for the people of England and Scotland due to global and Northern hemispheric abrupt climate changes during the interval between the Medieval Warm Period (MWP) and the Little Ice Age (LIA).
-Part of what is sometimes referred to as the Crisis of the Late Middle Ages, these 200 years (c.
-1250–1450) were a cascade of successive related events, including the onset of chaotic weather conditions which resulted in crop harvest declines, famines, livestock pestilences, and multiple episodes of the Black Death in England.

-Contributing factors to the abrupt climate changes which marked the transition from the MWP to the LIA have been identified as follows: